Léon Jehin

 Léon Jehin (17 July 1853 - 14 February 1928) was a conductor and composer, especially associated with the opera house in Monte Carlo.
-He composed the national anthem of Monaco.
+Jehin composed the national anthem of Monaco.

 Life and career

 Jehin was born in Spa, Belgium.
 He studied at the conservatoire in Liege and then in Brussels.
 He was a violinist at La Monnaie in the Belgian capital and conducted at Anvers, Aix-les-Bains, and the Royal Opera House.
 In 1889, when he was an assistant conductor in Brussels, he succeeded Arthur Steck as the conductor of the Monte Carlo Opera in Monaco, a position he held until his death.
 His first performance there was of Mireille by Charles Gounod.

 In addition to conducting the main repertoire at the Monte Carlo opera, he conducted the premieres of the following operas: